Fkitchell/fkitchell/README.md

 ### Hi there 👋
 I'm Fletcher.
-By day I work as a D365 Finance and Operations developer at Lids, supporting their supply chain.
+By day I work as a software engineer for Belle Tire.
 By night, I'm a father to two littles, a husband, and a dog owner.
 I'm also co-owner of a new software startup that builds custom business applications.
 My technologies/languages of choice are Asp.Net Core and C#; I've worked with others but that's my bread and butter!

 - 📫 How to reach me: ...
   - :email: fletcher@magnifytechsolutions.com
   - :computer: <a href="https://www.linkedin.com/in/fkitchell/" target="blank">linkedin.com/in/fkitchell/</a>